redpiston/TiCustomView/CustomTabGroup/README.md

 These custom notifications are fired during the following circumstances:

-###navAnimationBegin
+###gainFocus

-This is fired when a transition animation to a new view begins.
+This is fired when a tab becomes selected.
 The following parameters are passed to the event listener:

 <table>
     <tr>